shadybraden/shadyguide/README.md

 - Threat Model (TM)
-    - idea is who are you hiding from?
+    - idea is what are you trying to protect?
         - trying to just be more private and secure without losing any sanity? `low TM` then.
-        - trying to hide any and all activity from governments? high TM.
+        - maximum security and privacy. as resistent to government spying as possible `high TM.`
 		- ***low threat model isn't bad, just for a specific audience***
 ---
 - Places to learn (and their target audience)